-Interestingly, Deloitte's study on M&A activity of Swiss small and medium-sized enterprises (SME) in H1 2023 has shown that while overall deal volume and value are down compared to H1 2022, which was to be expected, inbound activity into Switzerland has been hit particularly hard.
+Interestingly, Deloitte's 2024 study on M&A activity of Swiss small and medium-sized enterprises (SME) has shown that while overall deal volume and value were down compared in 2023, which was to be expected, inbound activity into Switzerland has been hit particularly hard.
 Swiss SMEs have traditionally been attractive targets for non-Swiss sponsors.
-Therefore, a lack of Swiss SME inbound M&A activity is also indicative of subdued private equity dealmaking in Switzerland in the past months.
-The good news is that Deloitte attributes this weakening of inbound dealmaking (and, conversely, a higher relative share of outbound dealmaking) primarily to a strong Swiss franc and the generally robust Swiss economy, so we do not expect the Swiss market to run out of interesting targets any time soon.
+Therefore, a lack of Swiss SME inbound M&A activity is also indicative of subdued private equity dealmaking in Switzerland last year.

-Looking ahead, while dry powder from previous fundraising efforts is still readily available to be deployed, the current fundraising environment is proving to be considerably more challenging for many GPs.
+Looking ahead, while large amounts of dry powder are readily available to be deployed, the current fundraising environment is proving to be considerably more challenging for many GPs, not least due to fewer private equity exits recently.